 While Straddling or “Playing a straddle” is often regarded as a negative in terms of profit over risk it should not be automatically dismissed.
 Let’s understand exactly what it is and two scenarios where it’s certainly worth a punt.

-What is a straddle?
+What is a straddle in Poker?

 A player can initiate this play in any poker game and it is a reasonably regular occurrence for those involved in Texas hold’em.